kueblc/mocktuyacloud/README.md

 At this point you should have a FinalStage SSID from your Tuya device and you can continue with stage two

 ## TODO
-[ ] learn to organize
+- [ ] learn to organize
-[ ] automate firmware header generation and packaging [ ] possibly automate second & third stage or pass off to another script [ ] foolproof the firmware procedure
+- [ ] automate firmware header generation and packaging
+- [ ] possibly automate second & third stage or pass off to another script
+- [ ] foolproof the firmware procedure
-[ ] move specific use cases into an examples folder
+- [ ] move specific use cases into an examples folder
-[ ] refactor device-info
+- [ ] refactor device-info
-[ ] more thanks
+- [ ] more thanks
-[ ] flesh out todo list
+- [ ] flesh out todo list
+- [ ] add appropriate license(s) and cite borrowed code

 ## Thanks
 @drushbrook for capture of OTA firmware update

 @codetheweb et al for tuyapi

-@SynAckFin for discovery and development of two stage firmware strategy Many more
+@SynAckFin for discovery and development of two stage firmware strategy

+Many more